-Fig.5 gives variations of the mixed-state and the pure-state entanglements with $h_{0}$ and $\gamma$.
-Fig. 5$($a$)$ shows the variation of the ground-state entanglement of the pure state with $h_{0}$ and $\gamma$ when $\eta_{0}=\sqrt{1-h_{0}^{2}-\gamma^{2}}(0<h_{0}^{2}+\gamma^{2}\leq1)$.
-We find that the concurrence decreases with the increasing $h_{0}$.
-From Fig. 5$($ b$)$, the ground-state entanglement of the mixed state increases with the increasing $h_{0}$ and decreases with increasing $\gamma$.
-Fig. 5$($c$)$ is the variations of the pure-state entanglement and the mixed-state one with $h_{0}$ when $\gamma=0$ and $\gamma=0.5$, and find that the former is greater than the latter.
-We also find that the pure-state entanglement first increases and then decreases with the increasing $\gamma$ when $h_{0}=0.1$ in Fig. 5$($d$)$ which is also consistent with the change rule of Fig. 5$($a$)$.
+We show the variation of pure-state entanglement with $h_{0}$ and $\gamma$ when $\eta_{0}=\sqrt{1-h_{0}^{2}-\gamma^{2}}(0<h_{0}^{2}+\gamma^{2}\leq1)$ in Fig. 5$($a$)$ and find that the concurrence decreases with the increasing $h_{0}$, which is opposite of the entanglement of the mixed state in Fig. 5$($b$)$.
+Fig. 5$($c$)$ is the variations of the pure-state entanglement and the mixed-state one with $h_{0}$ when $\gamma=0$ and $\gamma=0.5$, and we find that the former is greater than the latter.
+Furthermore, the pure-state entanglement first increases and then decreases with the increasing $\gamma$ when $h_{0}=0.1$ in Fig. 5$($d$)$, which is also consistent with the change rule of Fig. 5$($a$)$.